LEARNAcademy/syllabus/tools_and_resources/terminal.md

-ls          list, tells you all the files available in this directory cd          change directory, follow this command with a name of a directory one level deeper cd ..       follow this command with the name of a directory one level out mkdir       make directly, follow this command with a name to create a new directory rmdir       remove directory, follow with a name to remove a directory touch       follow with a name to create a file open        follow with the full file name to open
+ls          list, tells you all the files available in this directory cd          change directory, follow this command with a name of a directory one level deeper cd ..       follow this command with the name of a directory one level out mkdir       make directory, follow this command with a name to create a new directory rmdir       remove directory, follow with a name to remove a directory touch       follow with a name to create a file open        follow with the full file name to open